dottorblaster/stocazzo/README.md

 }
 ```

-### /underscore
+### /snake
-You don't like camelCase and you prefer the underscore_notation?
+You don't like camelCase and you prefer the snake_case notation?
 No problem, will return "sto_cazzo".

 _Optional parameters_: